nbrest/kamehouse/docs/troubleshoot/troubleshoot-issues.md

 *********************

-## Enable CORS on media server:
+## Enable CORS on kamehouse-r2d2:

 - To be able to test it's connectivity from js in kamehouse-mobile:
 - Add the following line to conf/kamehouse/http.conf: `Header add Access-Control-Allow-Origin *`
 - Restart httpd
 - Don't do this if the server is exposed to internet
 - It's not strictly necessary.
-If the connectivity test fails with CORS error, it will try to load the media server page in the inappbrowser anyway, and that should still work.
+If the connectivity test fails with CORS error, it will try to load kamehouse-r2d2 page in the inappbrowser anyway, and that should still work.
 In a way, receiving a CORS error is a successful connectivity test

 *********************